How can you leverage the MITRE ATT&CK Evaluations to assess if an EDR meets your threat detection, analysis, and response needs?

 The MITRE ATT&CK Framework is useful for a wide range of cybersecurity players, and MITRE ATT&CK’s evaluation is an internationally recognized test serving as a benchmark for professionals and decision-makers in the cybersecurity industry.

-In practical terms, MITRE enables teams to test a tool’s ability to detect attack techniques, but each technique can be executed in many different ways, and it’s challenging for any tool to prevent 100% of them.
+It enables teams to test a tool’s ability to detect attack techniques, but each technique can be executed in many different ways, and it’s challenging for any tool to prevent 100% of them.

 Rather than validating a detection list according to a predefined frame of reference, the real stakes hinge on being able to detect any suspicious behavior and respond swiftly and accordingly.